HewlettPackard/image-streamer-rhel/docs/README.md

-Documentation for RHEL artifact bundle
+Documentation for RHEL artifact bundles